Art Kaleidoscope

 Kuznetsk writers of late XIX – early XX (N.I.
 Naumov, V.V.
 Bervi – Flerovsky, F.V.
 Bulgakov – secretary of Leo Tolstoy).
 1995 Tempera on canvas

-In Kineshma the girl first saw painted Palekh casket and was carried away by Palekh lacquer miniature.
-In 1957, she enters the Palekh Art College.
-The school old master painters taught Palekh at a very high level of technique, in fact iconography.
-There Albertina Fomchenko starts to think about her way of painting.
-Albertina was looking for an answer to the question: is it possible to combine a realistic portrait with icon-painting techniques.
+The girl first saw painted Palekh casket in Kineshma and fell in love with Palekh lacquer miniature.
+In 1957, she entered the Palekh Art College, where old master painters taught Palekh at a very high level of technique, in fact iconography.
+There Albertina Fomchenko began thinking about her own way of painting.
+She was looking for an answer to the question: how to combine a realistic portrait with icon-painting techniques.

 'Born in Kuzedeyevo'.
 Kemerovo writer Vladimir Kuropatov.
 1987.
 Tempera on canvas